trihoang0809/tourific/README.md

 #### Upvote your favorite activities
-* This is built with Socket.io.
+* This is built with React Query.
-* You can see the other person's profile.
+* You can see real-time net upvotes on activities.
-* You can also do other things, such as changing chat nickname, leave chat, etc.
-* You will receive a notification from other people when you are not in the chat.
+* You can view activities by categories.
 <p align="center">
   <img width="60%" alt="Screenshot 2024-06-26 at 10 19 28 AM" src="https://github.com/jennydo/PeacePod-Frontend/assets/126405175/3b21d1b5-4686-4dca-8da9-bcf836b34bb8">
 </p>